-Ms. Ambrosino noted that there is a list of several sites in the application but she did not know if these were possible sites for the day facility, or if those were market comparables for the kind of rent that Ms. Becker was demonstrating to justify the ask of the grant award.
+Ms. Ambrosino noted that there is a list of several sites in the application but she did not know if these were possible sites for the day facility, or if those were market comparables for the kind of rent that Ms. Becker was demonstrating to justify the costs.

-Ms. Becker said it was both, to give them some kind of idea of the variety of places that are out there that they could potentially make work.
+Ms. Becker said it was both, to give them some kind of idea of the kinds or varieties of places that are out there of places that they could potentially make work.